htruong/htruong.github.io/_posts/2017-03-03-things-i-wish-i-knew-programming-being-programmer.md

 **Writing**: Most people won't read my code, but many people want to know what my code does.
 I should spend more time writing to explain what I want to get done **and why**, rather than throwing the code out there or explaining what's so clever about the code.
 Having the repository and publishing the code doesn't mean shit if no one knows what it does.

-**Blogosphere and Facebook**: Writing on Facebook means that no one will be able to discover it after the first 24 hours in that walled garden.
+**Blogosphere and Facebook**: Writing on Facebook means that no one will be able to discover it after the first 24 hours being published in that walled garden.
 The practical implication is that my posts on Facebook get **much** less exposure than a traditional blog, even on the first glance, it does not look like so.
 Likes, reactions, comments, and other Facebook "features" are distractions - it gave me the impression that Facebook is the better platform to publish.
 It wasn't.
 Writing on a blog sounds like a less rewarding experience, but it turns out to be a good investment in the long run.

 **Designing for maintenance**: Most people don't care about my projects, so I better churn things out as fast as I can.
 Pretending it is a 1000-people project when really it's just me working on the project is a waste of time.
 In general, I don't know ahead of time what will be a popular project.